 My family loves to eat rice and we almost eat it every single night.
 So a rice cooker is an essential kitchen appliance for us.

 There is a variety of rice cooker recipes which is simple and easy to prepare.
 Basically, just toss all the ingredients in, press the button and after 30 minutes, you will have a hot meal on the table.

-For those of you may not interested in rice cooker, a crockpot is another option for you.
-Grab a freezer meal from the freezer that you prep before. and make a crockpot meal to save your time.
+For those of you who may not interested in a rice cooker, a crockpot is another option for you.
+Grab a freezer meal that you prep before.
+Use a crockpot and this freezer meal will save your time and money.

 Prep before you leave for work, set the timer on and let it do the cooking.
 When you back home, a hot and hearty meal is ready for your family.

 7// Let the Kids Help

 Kids love to help in the kitchen.
 Let them join in and have some fun.
 Do not worry about the spill-up and just get them involved.

 Let them start with some simple tasks just like measuring ingredients and mixing in the bowl to cracking eggs and preparing salad.
 They will get better skills when they practice more.
 Plus, they’ll become helpful assistants in the kitchen too.

 I hope the above tips would give you some idea to save you time in prepping meals.
 Again, we are human.
 We do have some days working crazy, not feeling good and feeling overwhelming.